dotnet/runtime/Documentation/project-docs/linux-performance-tracing.md

 ### Alternative: Turn off use of precompiled code

-If you don't have the abiltiy to update the .NET Rutnime (to add crossgen), or if the above procedure did not work for some reasion, there is another approach to getting framework symbols.
+If you don't have the abiltiy to update the .NET Runtime (to add crossgen), or if the above procedure did not work for some reason, there is another approach to getting framework symbols.
 You can tell the runtime to simply not use the precompiled framework code.
-The all code will be Just in time compiled and the special crossgen tool is not needed.
+The code will be Just in time compiled and the special crossgen tool is not needed.
 This works, but will increase startup time for your code by something like a second or two.
 If you can tolerate that (you probably can), then this is an alternative.
-You were already setting envinronment variables in order to get symbols, you simply need to add one more.
+You were already setting environment variables in order to get symbols, you simply need to add one more.
 	> ```bash
 	> export COMPlus_ZapDisable=1